Sonos

 {{ trigger.from_state.attributes.queue_position < trigger.to_state.attributes.queue_position }}

-- service: sonos.remove_from_queue
+- action: sonos.remove_from_queue

 target: